next-hat/documentation/docs/guides/nanocl/advanced-usage/ssl.md

 pagination_next: null
 ---

-# SSL / Tls
+# SSL / TLS

 ## SSL Certificate

 For now the only way is to connect to the server where the nanocl instance is running and copy the certificate to:<br/>
 `/var/lib/nanocl/proxy/certs`

-From there you can add an Ssl entry in the state file:
+From there you can add an SSL entry in the state file:

 ```yaml
 ApiVersion: v0.9